Chief Deputy Robert H. Gates

 Major Michael Wahl – Corrections

-In 2004, he was appointed as the Assistant Jail Administrator.
-He was promoted to the rank of Lieutenant in January 2017.
-In 2025, he was promoted to the rank of Major and appointed as the Jail/Court Services Administrator.
+In 2004, Major Wahl was appointed as the Assistant Jail Administrator, and in January 2017, he was promoted to Lieutenant.
+In 2025, he achieved the rank of Major and was appointed as the Jail and Court Services Administrator.

-Major Wahl not only serves as the Court Services Administrator, but also oversees Departmental Training, including firearms and less lethal, and Special Response Teams.
-He attended Wilmington College and interned with the Clinton County Sheriff’s Office.
-He received his Peace Officer Certificate Training at Sinclair Community College.
-He attended the Ohio Basic Corrections Academy in Greene County and the Correctional Administrator School in London.
+In addition to his administrative duties, Major Wahl oversees Departmental Training programs, including firearms, less-lethal systems, and the Special Response Teams.
+He attended Wilmington College, where he completed an internship with the Clinton County Sheriff’s Office, and received his Peace Officer Certificate from Sinclair Community College.
+He is also a graduate of the Ohio Basic Corrections Academy in Greene County and the Correctional Administrator School in London, Ohio.

-He attended the FBI SWAT School and has served on the Tactical Team from 1996 to 2017.
-He holds numerous instructor level training certifications and enjoys teaching various disciplines.
+Major Wahl completed the FBI SWAT School and served on the Tactical Team from 1996 to 2017.
+He holds numerous instructor-level certifications and continues to enjoy teaching across multiple disciplines.

-Major Wahl has received numerous awards including the Sheriff Commendation, the Merit Award, (10) Personal Commendations, (4) Departmental Citations, a Life Saving Award, and Deputy of the Year.
+Throughout his distinguished career, Major Wahl has been recognized with numerous awards, including the Sheriff’s Commendation, the Merit Award, ten (10) Personal Commendations, four (4) Departmental Citations, a Life Saving Award, and the prestigious Deputy of the Year honor.

 Major Justin A. Drake – Administration

-Major Justin Drake has been a proud member of the Clinton County Sheriff’s Office since 1996.
-Justin’s law enforcement career began shortly after he graduated from Wilmington High School in June of 1995.
-Justin started attending the Sinclair Basic Police Academy in 1996 where he completed the Ohio Peace Officer Basic Training Program.
-He then went on to attend the Corrections Basic Training for Full-Service Personnel in 1997 at the Clark County Sheriff’s Office.
-In 2003, Justin attended the Correctional Administrator Course for Full-Service Facility at the Ohio Peace Officer Training Academy in London, Ohio.
+Major Justin Drake has proudly served the Clinton County Sheriff’s Office since 1996.
+A lifelong Clinton County resident and graduate of Wilmington High School (Class of 1995), Major Drake began his law enforcement career shortly after graduation by attending the Sinclair Basic Police Academy, where he completed the Ohio Peace Officer Basic Training Program in 1996.
+The following year, he completed the Corrections Basic Training for Full-Service Personnel at the Clark County Sheriff’s Office, and in 2003, he graduated from the Correctional Administrator Course for Full-Service Facilities at the Ohio Peace Officer Training Academy in London, Ohio.

-On January 2, 2017, Lt.
-Drake was promoted to the rank of Captain by Sheriff Ralph D. Fizer, Jr.
+On January 2, 2017, he was promoted to Captain by Sheriff Ralph D. Fizer, Jr.

 Lieutenant Christopher Kirk – Patrol